Payal8800/CherryManage/README.md

 </p>

 # Tiana Bot
-#### Tiana is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.
+#### Cherry is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.
 <p align="center"><img src="https://telegra.ph/file/fae3dd2a2c6e491e4893e.jpg"></p>

-#### Tiana's features over other bots:
+#### Cherry features over other bots:
 - Modern
 - Fast
 - Fully open-source